A lot of nerdy men are upset about Captain Marvel.

 A few very minor characters DC and Marvel characters are either very explicitly linked to Israel or just have ostentatiously Jewish names.
 Scores more are known to be part Jewish (looking at you Songbird and Booster Gold) but don’t have too much in the way of Jew-y plot points and, for that reason, don’t make the cut.
 Here are some minor players that bear mentioning.

-Masada is an Israeli woman, Deborah Konigsberg, who can turn into a giantess by summoning the spirits of the soldiers fallen at the ancient fortress.
-Sabra is also, well, a Sabra who [grew up in a Kibbutz](https://marvel.fandom.com/wiki/Ruth_Bat-Seraph_(Earth-616 “grew up in a Kibbutz”)) and was in the Mossad.
+Masada is an Israeli woman, Deborah Konigsberg, who can turn into a giantess by summoning the spirits of the soldiers fallen at the eponymous ancient fortress.
+Sabra is also, well, a Sabra, who [grew up in a Kibbutz](https://marvel.fandom.com/wiki/Ruth_Bat-Seraph_(Earth-616 “grew up in a Kibbutz”)) and was in the Mossad.
 She’s strong and fast and has cool gear.
 Sometimes her costume looks like the Israeli flag.

 Seraph is a superhero who feels like he was dreamed up by a focus group of rabbis to get kids to think being Jewish was cool.
 In short, he’s kinda lame.
-Shoehorned in as the Israeli representative of the “Super Friends” comics’ Global Guardians he’s basically just a bookish schoolteacher who wears a sash.
-His powers are derived from the aforementioned sash (the mantle of Elijah which gives him protection) the staff of Moses (which can extend to any length and morph into a snake) and the magic ring of Solomon (for wisdom).
+Shoehorned in as the Israeli representative of the “Super Friends” comics’ Global Guardians, he’s basically just a bookish schoolteacher who wears a sash.
+His powers are derived from the aforementioned sash (the mantle of Elijah which gives him protection), the staff of Moses (which can extend to any length and morph into a snake) and the magic ring of Solomon (for wisdom).
 And, as he’ll tell you, “the strength of Samson resides in my hair!”
 He can also lose his powers if he commits sins and only gets them back after Yom Kippur passes.
 Nice try, DC.

 Walter Langkowski (Sasquatch) is Polish-Jewish by way of Canada.
 He can turn into a big hirsute beast.
 Esau anyone?

 The Escapist had a short Dark Horse Comics run off of Michael Chabon’s “The Amazing Adventures of Kavalier and Clay.”
-Based on Houdini, his alter ego doesn’t appear to be Jewish (last name’s Mayflower, so…) but his fictional creators, cousins Sam Clay and Joe Kavalier, certainly are.
+Based on Houdini, his alter ego doesn’t appear to be Jewish (last name’s Mayflower, so…) but his fictional creators, cousins Sam Clay and Joe Kavalier, certainly were.

 Gertrude Yorkes of “The Runaways” is similar to a lot of Millennials in that she identifies as culturally Jewish and religiously agnostic and (like Stevens) has socialist leanings.
-Unlike most Millennials, she’s psychically linked to a genetically engineered dinosaur.
+Unlike most Millennials, she’s psychically linked to a genetically-engineered dinosaur.
 Ariela Barer, who is Mexican and Jewish, plays Gert on Hulu’s “Marvel’s Runaways.”
 Like Ruby Rose, Bowers is also gay.
-These credentials established, people on the internet are only upset with the actress’ body type.
+These credentials established, people on the internet are presently only upset with the actress’ body type.